For definitions on the terms used here and an example that breaks down ableism, see my Tackling Ableism post.

 accessibility is about movement through the multi-layered spaces within our society. it’s about mobility.

-mobility through physical space, information space, community space, intellectual/engagement/labor space, sensory space, transport space, and justice space.
+mobility through physical space, information space, community space, intellectual/engagement/labor space, sensory space, transport space, time-independent space, and justice space.

 mobility is the way we move in society whether physically through spaces such as buildings or streets. mobility is also how we move figuratively through community relationships.

 mobility is how easy it is for us to access information and share information. another form of mobility is the roles we have in a community or in a movement — those roles provide emotional and intellectual spaces where people can exist based on their gifts.

 so mobility justice and accessibility is a multi-layered space that exists not just in physical/transport space but also in community-space and information-space and sensory and intellectual/labor space.

 we need to be cognizant of these multi-layers when creating events and movements so that we can be accessible to our most vulnerable members of the community.